Speakers and Program

 This set of three lectures (each about 50 mins long) will give an introduction to this subject for students and others, with no prior knowledge assumed other than a basic knowledge of Monte Carlo and finite difference methods in computational finance.
 Those who are interested solely in Monte Carlo simulation are welcome to skip the third lecture.

-Lecture 1: the mathematical basics
+10-10.50.
+Lecture 1: The mathematical basics

 • A simple example of matrix multiplication